smartfog/fogflow/doc/en/source/system_monitoring.rst

 Grafana-based monitoring
 ===========================================================

-Grafana based system metrics can be seen from Home Dashboard page of Grafana.
-In the sidebar, take the cursor over Dashboards (squares) icon, and then click Manage.
-The dashboard appears in a Services folder.
+Grafana based system metrics can be seen on grafana dashboard.
+Follow the steps:

+1. In the sidebar, take the cursor over Dashboards (squares) icon.

-Here are some basic Grafana visualization dashboard to monitor metrics of FogFlow cloud as well as edge nodes.
+2. click Manage.

+3. The dashboard appears in a Services folder.

+Select particular dashboard to see the corresponding monitoring metrics.

 - **Below dashboard diagram for containers list with maximum memory usage**.